gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 pertinent names for the simpler models, but at this point we could have called everything we are doing ***fitting linear models***.
-The power of the linear model involves being able to add multiple predictor variables to the model and handle categorical predictors using indicator variables.
-All this power comes with some responsibility in that you need to know what you are trying to fit and how to interpret the results provided.
+The power of the linear model involves being able to add multiple predictor variables to the model and handle categorical predictors using indicator variables. \index{indicator} All this power comes with some responsibility in that you need to know what you are trying to fit and how to interpret the results provided.
 We introduced each scenario working from simple to the most complicated version of the models, trying to